Xanewok/slang/How to write your own linter using Slang.md

 That's a lot to unpack here!
 Let's break it down:
 - tree nodes are enclosed in square brackets `[]`.
-- the first name in the square brackets match the node's `RuleKind`.
+- the first name in the square brackets match the given node's `RuleKind`.
+- after it, there is a list of children nodes we expect to match.
+- `...` is a wildcard that matches any number of children.
 - `@`-prefixed names before nodes are _bindings_, which are used to refer to specific nodes of the matched pattern.
-- `...` is a wildcard that matches any number of children.

 #### Running the queries
 The queries are executed using `Cursor` class, which is another way to traverse the syntax tree, so we need to instantiate one that starts at its root: